Accessibility at Artfest Kingston T: 1-613-887-2450

-Artfest Kingston staff and volunteers are trained in support requirements for people with disabilities, and will be familiar with the newly developed Artfest Kingston Accessibility Policy.
-This policy is available on our website (www.artfestontario.com) in brochure format, enhanced visual format, and in our Artfest Kingston Event Manual.
-A designated tab on our webpage explains our initiatives, policies and services available at the festival to people with disabilities.
+Artfest Kingston staff and volunteers are trained in support requirements for people with disabilities, are familiar with the newly developed Artfest Kingston Accessibility Policy.

 Artfest Kingston takes place in the beautiful City Park, accessible by Kingston transit and a few blocks from Kingston’s downtown.
 City Park is an ideal venue with mature-tree shade and the cool breeze of Lake Ontario to combat the heat.
 City Park’s wide paved pathways make navigation of mobility devices and service animals easy.

-In the centre of the festival will be a large site map to show visitors how to get around.
-Coloured symbols spray-painted on pathways and signs at varying heights will also identify where to find support services and activities.
-Art activities are located just off the pathways in large tents with sheets of plywood for stability.
+Coloured symbols spray-painted on pathways and signs at varying heights identify where to find support services and activities.
+Art activities are located just off the pathways in large tents with sheets of plywood provided for stability.

-Volunteers wearing orange shirts and ‘Ask Me’ buttons will be seen throughout the festival, ready to answer any questions.
+Volunteers wearing orange or red shirts will be seen throughout the festival, ready to answer any questions.
 We are also building partnerships with Kingston’s disability community to utilize their expertise to increase accessibility features.
 Artfest Kingston will also seek the feedback from the disability community to make sure the festival continues to reflect what the community requires.

-Service animals will have a shaded area and watering station alongside the Accessible Services Area Tent, as well as twelve watering stations throughout the festival.
-These areas will be indicated by Animal Water signs using graphic symbols and words in large print.
-An additional six accessible rest areas will be available around the festival, providing tables, chairs, shade, and animal watering stations.
+Service animals will have a shaded area and watering station adjacent to the Information Centre, as well as watering stations throughout the festival.
+An additional rest areas will be available around the festival, providing tables, chairs, shade, and animal watering stations.

 Artfest Kingston is proud of its festival and connection to the City of Kingston.
 A top priority for the festival is to provide a sense of place and belonging to all who participate, creating an event for people of all abilities.